Practice Policies & Notices

 Definitions

-Late Cancellation: Cancellation made less than 48 business hours before the scheduled appointment.
+Late Cancellation: Cancellation or rescheduling made less than 48 business hours before the scheduled appointment.

 No Contact: Failure to attend a scheduled appointment and failure to notify the practice before or after the appointment time.